 Pick the Fights You Can Win

-There are many niches in every business.
+There are many niches in every business sector.
 When starting optimisation you need to know where you can win business, and at the same time have a view on the longer term goals.

 For example, I would not start a new site or a site that has not been optimised yet and target head keywords like “car insurance” – there are many smaller areas along the road to that term that can provide business.
-However I would always be watching that longer term goals are being met.
-Setting goals is part of competition and keyword research.
+However, I would always be watching that longer-term goals are being met.
+Setting goals are part of competition and keyword research.

 Niche Keyword Research